 5.1 The Fund adopts a risk based approach to funding strategy.
-In particular, the discount rates which underpin the liabilities/employer funding targets from 1 February 2022 are set on the basis of the assessed likelihood of meeting the funding objectives.
+In particular, the discount rates which underpin the liabilities/employer funding targets are set on the basis of the assessed likelihood of meeting the funding objectives.
 The Administering Authority has considered 3 key decisions in setting the discount rates: